 Where Can I Find Green Chile Enchilada Sauce?

-Most grocery stores will sell different brands of Green Chile Enchilada Sauce in the Mexican aisle with all the tortilla shells and salsa.
+Most grocery stores will sell different brands of keto approved Green Chile Enchilada Sauce in the Mexican food aisle with all the tortilla shells and salsa.
 If you don’t find it at your local grocery, check Wal-Mart or Target.
 Any brand will work.
+Most of them are naturally low in carbs, but check the label to be sure there is no added sugar.

 Do I have to use Fiesta Blend Shredded Cheese?